Anaminus/roblox-bug-tracker/CONTRIBUTING.md

 - For long-winded feature requests, use **[roblox-enhancement-proposals](https://github.com/RobloxLabs/roblox-enhancement-proposals)** instead.
 - For bugs (not feature requests) related to CoreScripts, libraries, and other Lua-implemented internals, use the **[ROBLOX/Core-Scripts](https://github.com/ROBLOX/Core-Scripts)** issue tracker.
+- Bugs (not feature requests) related to the default PlayerScripts (e.g. camera and character movement) should also be submitted to the **[Core-Scripts](https://github.com/ROBLOX/Core-Scripts)** issue tracker.
 - For issues related to Gear, Hats, and other assets **made by ROBLOX**, use the unofficial **[asset bug tracker](https://github.com/matthewdean/roblox-asset-bug-tracker)**.
 - Before submitting an issue related to the website, make sure the issue still occurs with browser extensions disabled.
 Also indicate which browser you are using.
 To temporarily disable extensions:
 	- Chrome Incognito Mode: Menu > New incognito window (or Ctrl+Shift+N)